groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/xlam-to-mhtml.md

         - icon: "far fa-file-XLAM"
           title: " About XLAM File Format"
           content: |
-            XLAM is an Excel Macro-Enabled Add-In file that is used to add new functions to Excel.
-An Add-In is a supplemental program that runs additional code and provides additional functionality for Excel spreadsheets.
-XLAM files are stored with the .xlam extension.
-XLAM files are XML-based files similar to XLSM and XLSX file formats and are saved with ZIP compression to reduce the overall file size.
+            XLAM files are used to extend the modules provided by Excel.
+They can be added to Excel 2007 or later, or to earlier versions of Excel with Open XML component support.
+File used by Microsoft Excel, a program that allows users to create and edit spreadsheets; contains a macro-enabled add-in, which provides extra functionality and tools that may execute macros.

           link: "https://docs.fileformat.com/spreadsheet/xlam/"

     format:
         # format loop
-        - icon: "far fa-file-MHTML"
+        - icon: "far fa-file-code"
           title: " About MHTML File Format"
           content: |
             Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
 The format is known as archive format because it saves the web HTML code and associated resources in a single file.
 These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
 MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
-Microsoft Windows uses MHTML file format for recording scenarios of problems observed during the usage of any application on Windows that raises issues.
-The MHTML file format encodes the page contents similar to specifications defined in message/rfc822 which is plain text email related specifications.
-The actual specifications of the format are as detailed by RFC 2557.

           link: "https://docs.fileformat.com/web/mhtml/"